tcoopman/irmin-tutorial/src/GettingStartedOCaml.md

 let _ = Lwt_main.run transaction_example
 ```

 A tree can be modified directly using the functions in [Irmin.S.Tree](https://mirage.github.io/irmin/irmin/Irmin/module-type-S/Tree/index.html).
-When a tree is returned by the `with_tree` callback will be applied at the given key (`[]` in the example above).
+When a tree is returned by the `with_tree` callback, it will be applied using the transaction's `strategy` at the given key (for example, `[]` in the code above).

 Here is an example `move` function to move files from one prefix to another: